ksu-cs-textbooks/cis301/content/4-chapter/4_5-notRules.md

     )
 ```

 We see that our goal in the subproof is the show ¬p -- if we could do that, then we could tie together that subproof with the →i rule.
-Since our intermediate goal is to prove NOT (something), then we use our strategy for not introduction as an inner subproof.
+Since our intermediate goal is to prove NOT (something), then we use our strategy for negation introduction as an inner subproof.
 We finish the proof as shown:

 ```text
 (p → q) ⊢ (¬q → ¬p)